Drumshadow/GamingFrameworks/README.md

 **Engine Skillfully Built By:** Cody Dowell, Stevie Damrel, Weston Straw, and Ashley Roesler

 # Current Features
-- **GUI:** allows the user to add game objects, events, inputs, HUD elements, AI, sounds, sprites, fonts, and backgrounds
+- **GUI:** allows the user to add game objects, events, inputs, HUD elements, AI, sounds, sprites, fonts, and backgrounds (can also copy objects)
 - **Pausing:**
   - Press `P` to pause or unpause the game
   - Press `0` to restart the game